Principles and Guidelines

 Evaluation of Chief Executive Officer.
 The Nominating and Corporate Governance Committee should conduct a review of the Chief Executive Officer’s performance at least annually and will communicate the results of its review to the other directors in a meeting that is not attended by the Chief Executive Officer.
-The Board will review the report of this committee to determine if the CEO is providing the best leadership for the Company in the long and short-term.
-The non-management directors should establish the evaluation process and determine the specific criteria on which the performance of the Chief Executive Officer is evaluated.
+The Board will review the report of this committee to determine if the Chief Executive Officer is providing the best leadership for the Company in the long and short-term.
+The independent directors should establish the evaluation process and determine the specific criteria on which the performance of the Chief Executive Officer is evaluated.

 Executive Succession.
 The Nominating and Corporate Governance Committee shall make periodic reports to the Board on the status of professional development and succession planning for the Company’s senior executives, including policies and principles regarding succession of the Chief Executive Officer.
 The entire Board will work with the Nominating and Corporate Governance Committee to identify and evaluate potential successors to the Chief Executive Officer and other members of senior management.
 The Chief Executive Officer should, at all times, make available his or her recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.